vinodkd/guts/book/01_size.md

 What can we say about a program that has some collection of these 3 operations?
 Well, assuming we know the "size" of each such operation, the size of the program(s) that contain these operations can be computed as an accumulation of their individual sizes.
 Thus,

-		size(program)      = sum(size(statement)) for all statements in the program    --(1)
+		size(program)      = sum(size(operation)) for all operations in the program    --(1)

-Let's try this out on the 3 operations, starting with...
+Let's try this out on each of the 3 operations, starting with...

 ### Sequence

-Formula (1) certainly seems appropriate for a simple _Sequential_ programs like "Print 5 superhero names" for example.
-Depicted here in pseudo-code:
+Formula (1) certainly seems appropriate for simple _Sequential_ programs like "Print 5 superhero names", depicted here in pseudo-code:

 		// program 1
 		print "Superman"
 		print "Batman"